solita/solita.github.com/_posts/2015-10-15-goodbye-glasspath-java-9.md

 ## What else is there?

-Obviously Java 9 is not just about Jigsaw - there's dozens of other updates and changes coming up.
+Obviously Java 9 is not just about Jigsaw - there are dozens of other updates and changes coming up.
 Some that interest me are:

 - **G1 garbage collector** becomes the new default for server virtual machines - finally.
-This mainly means improved support for large heap memories, and more toggles for tuning gc pauses etc. This has of course been available for long time, but going to default setting implies certain level of maturity.
+This mainly means improved support for larger amounts of heap memory, and more toggles for tuning gc pauses etc. This has of course been available for long time, but going to default setting implies certain level of maturity.
 - **HTTP 2.0 client** offers improved/simplified API with asynchronous calls and websocket support.
 Byebye HttpURLConnection! ;)
 - Some project coin refinements, one of them means underscore is not just frowned upon in idenfitifer names, it's now an error
 - **JShell** and **REPL** (Read-Eval-Print-Loop) enable you to play with and test code earlier and easier
 - Better access to OS level details such as process level
 - Currently it seems that JEP 198: Light-Weight JSON API does not make the cut, so it will not be part of Java 9.
 Which is sad, since JSON handling could truly use some improvements.
-However, this is possible to resolve using libraries where we have a lot of choises!
+However, this is possible to resolve using libraries where we have a lot of choices!

 Some of the changes are pretty big, and will break some existing code.
 So if you intend to keep up to date and not use trusty old Java 1.6 (or later ones) forever, it's time to start planning and testing for the future.
 See you there!